MDABUBAKARSIDDIK2/MDABUBAKARSIDDIK2/README.md

-✨I am Md.
-Abu Bakr Siddique from Bangladesh.
+✨ Assalamu alaikum.
+I graduated in Computer Science and Engineering from South East University.
 I am self-motivated & passionate about SQA and Security analysis.
-I am currently working as a trainee at Quality Up Service as a Software Quality Assurance Technician .
+I am currently working at Quality Up Service as a Software Quality Assurance Technician..

 Skills & Experience :